PepeBigotes/python-stuff/README.md

   - <b>`arp-spoofer`</b> : Proof-of-concept ARP reply spammer</a>
     >Class got boring, scripting this was way more entertaining.
 Created for educational purposes only.
   - <b>`mitm`</b> : Man-in-the-Middle Attack</a>
     >Based on scapy.
-May have some flaws so use at your own risk.
 Created for educational purposes only.